byui-cit/wdd131/src/prove/recipe-book-1.md

 The `aria-label` will be read by the screen reader, and the `aria-hidden="true"` on the stars will tell the screen reader to ignore those and they will not be read.

-## **03** Begin Styling
+## **03** Begin styling

-In the <kbd>recipes.css</kbd> file begin writing the CSS to make your page match the details in the small screen mockup.
+In the <kbd>recipes.css</kbd> file, begin writing the CSS to make your page match the details in the small screen mockup.
 Below are a few things to note:

-- You should resize your browser to be narrow...like a mobile screen.
+- You should resize your browser to be narrow, like a mobile screen.
 You can do this either through the developer tools, or just by changing the width of your browser
 - Start with the global styles.
 - If you want to match the fonts in the mockup you can use `Amatic SC` for the headlines (`@import url("https://fonts.googleapis.com/css2?family=family=Amatic+SC&display=swap");`), and `Arial, Helvetica,sans-serif` for the rest.
 - It would be good to add a rule to make our images responsive.
 We never want an image to be bigger than the space it has available.
 Something like the following is common: